 Moreover, faster claim management in the insurance industry can also be achieved with the help of data analytics.
 Automated data processing can simplify and speed up existing procedures to reduce time-consuming labor, thus decreasing personnel-related expenses.

-Of course, you’ll have to think about custom software development costs if choosing to pursue this kind of an undertaking.
+Of course, you’ll have to think about custom software development costs if choosing to pursue this kind of undertaking.
 However, despite the at times significant initial investment, the final solution will end up saving you money in the long run.

 Webinar: Exploring Business Intelligence